 The Memory and Honor Trees in Woodcrest Villa Arboretum filled all available space in the original arboretum in 2022.
 In 2023, a 5 ft. x 16 ft. bridge was built across the rip-rap channel connecting a detention pond to Swarr Run.
-The bridge connected the original arboretum to a new arboretum expansion area, providing additional room to plant Memory and Honor Trees.
+The bridge connects the original arboretum to the new arboretum expansion area, adding an additional area for Memory and Honor Trees.